entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 >  - **Character 142 in "early gnathostome phylogeny github".**
 >  - In petalichthyids and ptyctodonts, the postnasal plate is absent.
+>  - In those taxa, such as *Trematosteus*, *Belosteus*, and *Cytosteus*, the postnasal plate is fused to preorbital plate, this character is scored as present.

 30. Infrafenestral process of postnasal plate : absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.18; Carr (1991), Character 16; Carr and Hlavin (2010), Character 16; Rücklin *et al*.
 (2016), Character 16; Zhu Y *et al*.
 (2016), Character 16; Jobbins *et al*.
 (2022, 2024), Character 16; Xue *et al*.
 (2025), Character 16.